ClickHouse/ClickHouse/docs/en/sql-reference/functions/uuid-functions.md

 **Returned value**

 - The UUID of the server.

 Type: [UUID](../data-types/uuid.md).

-## See Also
+## See also

 - [dictGetUUID](../../sql-reference/functions/ext-dict-functions.md#ext_dict_functions-other)